 Please note: Franksmile is reported to have gone into insolvency early in 2020.
 Although they appear to still be accepting orders on their website, customer reviews report having problems with not receiving aligners and poor customer service.
 The review that follows was accurate prior to this occurring.
-We recommend you use a different company for your aligner treatment.
+We recommend you use a different company for your aligner treatment; see some alternatives here.

 Having a perfectly straight smile is a dream for lots of us.
 You’ve probably heard that clear aligners are expensive, but companies like Franksmile are making them accessible again.

 Franksmile prices are low because they follow the teledentistry model.
 That means you don’t actually have to go into a dentist or orthodontist's office; your whole treatment course is managed online.
 It can make life much more convenient.

 It’s a new way of doing things, and we know you probably want to understand more about how Franksmile works.
 We’re going to go through all the questions you might have, including: